 For example, if you would like to combine a castle visit with a hike, you could visit Dolbadan near Llanberis and then hike up Mount Snowdon.
 Or maybe you would like to walk the impressive Pontcysyllte Aqueduct, in which case a trip to Dinas Bran would make sense.

-Or perhaps you might prefer the easily accessible and impressive sites of Caernarfon and Conwy?
-Whatever your interests, hopefully this list will help you decide which is the best North Wales castle for you to visit in 2021.
+Or perhaps as a family outing, you might prefer the easily accessible and impressive sites of Caernarfon and Conwy?
+Whatever your interests, hopefully this list will help you decide which is the best North Wales castle for you to visit in 2024.

-For further information on any of the castles, please visit Cadw Cymru.
+For further information on any of the castles above, please visit Cadw Cymru.

 Like It?
 Pin It For Later!